xieweiAlex/English_Learning/words/2022/words-Aug.md

+Greatness, happiness, contentment…these things are what life can be.
+But only if we choose to experience them.
+Only if we slow down.
+Only if we show up and stay, in the moment.
+Although they never gave us their exact reasons, it’s pretty easy to deduce.
+Because corruption is a betrayal of the public trust.

+A focus on achievement and education as 'thinking'...
+Oversimplified, but I feel like a lot of more studious, educated people fall into this description.

+They read with a purpose to **affirm** or to attack.
+They resist inconvenient truth since everyone wants to be on the side of the angels.
+Just as we start wars to end all wars.

+Males May Be More Susceptible to **Priming Effect** Than Females, Researcher says.
+"Odds are, the latest office debate or family **squabble** isn't worth winning.
+Most arguments are only **tangentially related to** your end goal.

+He's going out with an **empty-headed** **bimbo** half his age.
+The S.E.C.
+May be **feckless**, but they're not incompetent.

+But we make our worst, impulsive, **foggy** decisions when our emotional RPMs are always **redlining**.
+Instead, **modulate** — and moderate — your reactions in tense times.

+People are sometimes **leery of** the idea of purchasing a car with a rebuilt title, but there are specific laws in place to prevent most problems.
+It's nice to have someone you can **offload** your problems onto.

+We’re using Tuesday’s market **drubbing** to buy more shares of a high-quality holding. -
+when I was younger I would play this song literally every day.
+Still a **banger** to this day The monarchy’s secret weapon: **insincerity**.

 Work-from-anywhere is a gift.
 I've found new hobbies, and I live a far more **well-rounded** life.
 We may have discussed the idea of 'Sleeping Intuitives' and the possibility that the **oft-cited** 25% of the population being intuitive types is a severe **undercount**.